 If you want to get more value from your existing video insights or incorporate video into your existing surveys, take a look at what Living Lens subscriptions can offer you.

-If you want to understand and visualise a specific customer group, customer experience or customer journey, get in touch to find out how we can help or read more about our mobile ethnography services.
+If you want to understand and visualise a specific customer group, customer experience or customer journey, get in touch to find out how we can help.